odoo/documentation/odoo_sh/getting_started/branches.rst

 You can merge your development branches into each other, and your staging branches into each other.

 Of course, you can also use :code:`git merge` directly to merge your branches.
-Odoo.sh will be notified new revisions have been pushed in your branches.
+Odoo.sh will be notified when new revisions have been pushed in your branches.

 Merging a staging branch in the production branch only merges the source code: Any configuration changes you made in the staging databases are not passed to the production database.